Metal Gear (video game): Gameplay

-Snake starts his mission unarmed, but can arm himself with numerous firearms and explosives that can be obtained throughout the enemy's stronghold.
-Each weapon has limited ammunition, these can be replenished by obtaining ammunition caches.
-A suppressor can be obtained that allows the player to fire the handgun and submachine gun without making a noise.
+Snake starts his mission unarmed; he must obtain weapons and equipment (such as a gas mask or binoculars) by exploring the base.
+Each weapon has limited ammunition; these can be replenished by obtaining ammunition caches.
+A suppressor can be obtained that allows the player to fire the handgun and submachine gun without making any noise.
 Some weapons can be used to clear obstacles such as hollow walls and electrified floors.
 Snake can use his fists to punch and defeat patrolling enemies.
 Occasionally, if the player defeats a guard with punches without alerting anyone, the defeated guard will yield a single unit of rations or an ammo box that can be picked up.
 In addition to enemy guards, the player will be confronted by mercenaries who will challenge the player to combat, serving as the boss characters.

 The enemy base consists of three different buildings, with multiple floors (including basement levels) within them.
 The player uses key cards and other items to unlock doors and explore new areas.
 Each door will only open with a corresponding key card.
 Information can be obtained by rescuing hostages being held within the buildings.
 After rescuing five hostages, the player's rank will increase by one star (with the maximum rank being four stars), allowing for increased carrying capacity and maximum health.
 However, if a hostage is killed, the player will be demoted to the previous rank.

-A transceiver is available for Snake to keep in touch with his commanding officer, Big Boss, or one of the resistance members operating covertly near Outer Heaven (Schneider, Diane, and Jennifer).
+A radio transceiver is available for Snake to keep in touch with his commanding officer, Big Boss, or one of the resistance members operating covertly near Outer Heaven (Schneider, Diane, and Jennifer).
 Each of Snake's allies specializes in a specific subject and will usually provide information or advice based on the player's current area, although a reply is not always guaranteed.
 The player must keep track of each character's frequency number in order to remain in contact with them throughout the game.

 The MSX2 version requires the use of a tape drive (such as the Sony Bitcorder) in order to save and load game progress from checkpoints.
 A Game Master II cartridge can also be used to enable save states via floppy disks at any point.
 Versions on later platforms eliminated these complicated requirements thanks to standardized storage devices such as memory cards and internal disk drives.